kubernetes-sigs/gateway-api-inference-extension/site-src/api-types/inferencemodel.md

 ## Background

 An InferenceModel allows the Inference Workload Owner to define:

-- Which Model/LoRA adapter(s) to consume .
+- Which Model/LoRA adapter(s) to consume.
   - Mapping from a client facing model name to the target model name in the InferencePool.
   - InferenceModel allows for traffic splitting between adapters _in the same InferencePool_ to allow for new LoRA adapter versions to be easily rolled out.
 - Criticality of the requests to the InferenceModel.
-- The InferencePools this InferenceModel is relevant to.

 ## Spec

-The full spec of the InferenceModel is defined [here](https://github.com/kubernetes-sigs/gateway-api-inference-extension/blob/main/api/v1alpha1/inferencemodel_types.go).
+The full spec of the InferenceModel is defined [here](/reference/spec/#inferencemodel).